Hemitrichia

-Hemitrichia is a genus of slime molds, of the family Trichiidae, found within the order Trichiida.
-It was first described by Josef Rostafinksi in 1873 and remains a well-defined genus of the slime molds.
+Hemitrichia is a genus of slime molds, of the family Trichiaceae, found within the order Trichiida.
+It was first described by Josef Rostafinski in 1873 and remains a well-defined genus of the slime molds.
 Hemitrichia species exhibit either plasmodiocarp or sporangium fruiting bodies, both of which are well-known and recognizable slime molds seen on multiple continents.
-The genus includes Hemtrichia serpula, known as the pretzel slime mold, an iconic and widespread species that has been used to examine speciation in slime molds.
+This genus includes species such as H. serpula (known as the pretzel slime mold) and H. decipiens (known as salmon-eggs), both of which are widespread.